jhx0/bsdfetch/README.md

 **Thanks:**

-Felix Palmen (https://twitter.com/8bitsound) - For suggestions regarding tty, initialization and color output handling
+Felix Palmen (https://twitter.com/8bitsound) - For suggestions regarding tty, initialization, color output handling.
+Also for contributing to the project (pkg).